Mzigi/tinkertown-map-editor/README.md

 ### Import/Export issues
 - Items dropped on the ground aren't saved nor loaded
-- Tile closest to the chunk origin is moved to the origin if the chunk isn't filled when exporting

 ### Visual issues
 - Big tiles placed near chunk borders might not render fully